jiggy-ai/jiggybase/docs/FAQ.md

 Yes, contact us support@jiggy.ai and we will send you a pre-installed plugin URL that uses OAuth to securely access your collections.

+### Can I create unlimited number of trial accounts and use your awesomely augmented GPT-4 indefinitely for free?

+Sorry, no, that is a violation of our terms of service.
+Also consider that the same AI embedding technology that allows us to help answer your questions so effectively also helps us detect duplicate accounts since duplicate accounts tend to chat against the same types of data with the same types of questions...